-- (1) How it relates to the overall conference theme: STEM Teacher Education: 21st-century challenges - (2) The content of your planned presentation/input.
+- (1) How it relates to the overall conference theme - (2) The clear topic/content of your planned presentation/input.

-The length of the proposal must be up to 500 words including references, tables and figures.
+The proposal must be up to 500 words and include references, tables, and figures.
 Please consider using the following structure:

-- Purpose of the workshop/co-creation space - Added value of the workshop/co-creation space - Theoretical perspectives linked to the contribution - Description of the context (i.e. brief description of what will be included during the session) - References (if applicable)
+- Purpose of the workshop

+- Added value of the workshop

+- Theoretical perspectives linked to the contribution

+- Description of the context (i.e., a brief description of what will be included during the session)

+- References (if applicable)